JeremieDemarchez/iCasa_Smartwatch/src/site/markdown/lights.md

     </tbody>
 </table>

 <p>We take into account physical consideration to compute the illuminance (expressed in Lux unit) returned by the device.
-We have considered that:</p>

-<i>1 Watt=680.0 lumens at 555nm</i>

-<p>This conversion is only applicable at wavelength of 555 nm (maximum of sensibility for human vision).</p>
+We have considered that: <i>1 Watt=680.0 lumens at 555nm</i> This conversion is only applicable at wavelength of 555 nm (maximum of sensibility for human vision).</p>